 Purchasing a camper van can be a very expensive event.
 You've either got a good amount of money to spend and can afford all the bells and whistles, or you're on a budget.

-When you’re sourcing a camper-van on a budget, your price range will limit your options to either a mechanically and structurally sound vehicle with no fit out, or the opposite, a neat fit out and a van riddled with rust.
-It would be most likely un-insured therefore requiring pit-passing and accompanying that, the dreaded mechanical issues.
+When you’re sourcing a camper van on a budget, your price range will limit your options to either a mechanically and structurally sound vehicle with no fit out, or the opposite—a neat fit out and a van riddled with rust.
+It would most likely be uninsured, therefore requiring pit-passing and dreaded mechanical issues.

-The smart punter would most like choose the mechanically sound, minimum rust, no fit-out camper-van.
-Using a bit of imagination, anyone can renovate a camper-van back to its former self and do it on a budget.
-You'll have to opportunity to buy equipment as you go, so spreading the cost over a longer period of time, giving small relief to your pocket.
+The smart punter would most likely choose the mechanically sound, minimum rust, no fit-out camper van.
+Using a bit of imagination, anyone can renovate a camper van back to its former self and do it on a budget.
+You'll have the opportunity to buy equipment as you go, spreading the cost over a longer period of time and giving small relief to your pocket.